 * GSK weighing disposal of established drugs in Western markets

-* GSK said in "no rush" to divest older non-core assets
+* GSK said to be in "no rush" to divest older non-core assets

 LONDON, May 29 (Reuters) - GlaxoSmithKline has invited private equity firms to consider making offers for a range of its older drugs sold in Western markets, according to three people with direct knowledge of the matter.

 The move is part of a reshaping of the drugmaker's business, which also involves a major asset swap deal struck last month with Novartis.